 - The viewport is the window to your site

 - Remember That We Navigate Mobile Sites Using Our Fingers

 - Installing additional software to properly view your site should not be necessary

 - Conserve resources, recycle when possible

 - The smaller the better, when it comes to page resources!

 - Don’t forget accessibility!

-As a reminder, check back each week for another principle that we distilled from Google’s Mobile Friendly Test tool, DigitalDashboard.gov, and the Information Technology & Innovation Foundation (ITIF) Benchmarking Report.
-We will provide a description of the issue, a method to detect the issue, and solutions to eliminate or prevent the issue from appearing your site to help make it more mobile-friendly.
+As a reminder, we distilled these from DigitalDashboard.gov, Google’s Mobile Friendly Test tool, and the Information Technology & Innovation Foundation (ITIF) Benchmarking Report.
+In each, we provide a description of the issue, a method to detect the issue, and solutions to eliminate or prevent the issue from appearing your site to help make it more mobile-friendly.